RafaGago/base_library/readme.md

 Folders
 =======

-* eclipse: Eclipse projects, unneeded to build.
-I sometimes use Eclipse as a gdb front end.
 * dependencies: External dependencies, as of now cmocka for the unit tests and premake5-alpha for building.
 * build/premake: The build script.